I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 - Tell them how to email you within your Instagram caption (that’s what Shinah did here)

-- Include it on your promotional materials
+- Include it in your promotional materials

 - Make it bolded text in your Official Rules